 - salty snack processed in high temperature in refined fats

 - processed meat from mass animal production that contains antibiotics or growth hormones

 - dairy products with additives - thickeners, stabilizers, colorants, big amounts of salt or sugar

 "You become what you choose, think and do every day." - Heraklit from Efez

 It starts with the chronic pain in the neck or in the back.
 Headaches and problems with hands and hips come later.
 These are results of working at a desk, usually 8 hours spent in the same position - it is not good for our back and spine.
 It leads to the degeneration of the spine.
 What’s even worse, after working a lot, people don’t go for a walk because they are tired and they go back home to sit in front of the TV, thinking they are relaxing.

-This issue with the lack of physical activity refers also to teenagers who massively get a doctor’s note for PE classes and instead of ball, a child holds a smartphone.
-We have plenty of excuses why we don’t do any sports: “lack of time”, „too big distance to a fitness club“, “lack of money” or maybe just a belief that it is not for us.
+This issue with the lack of physical activity refers also to teenagers who massively get a sick note from their doctors for PE classes and instead of a ball, a child holds a smartphone.
+We have plenty of excuses why we don’t do any sports: “lack of time”, "too big distance to a fitness club“, “lack of money” or maybe just a belief that it is not for us.
 We may feel motivated when we notice that we put on extra weight or we lose our self-esteem or maybe we just get ill.